Tunneling Newtonian Universe: Review of Newtonian Cosmology

 In the Friedmann's cosmology the combination $k/a^{2}$ in the last term in (\ref{1stFriedmann0}) is called the Gaussian curvature of space: the $k>0$ space possesses positive curvature and is closed, the $k<0$ space is negatively curved and open, while $k=0$ describes Euclidian (flat) space.

 Classical dynamics of the scale factor $a(t)$ accumulated in Eq. (\ref{energy_integral0}) can be understood in terms of the central field motion of a particle of mass $m$, position $a$, and energy $E$ in the field of the potential energy $U(a)$ (\ref{potential_energy0}).
 For any energy $E$ there are solutions to Eqs.(\ref{energy_integral0}) and (\ref{potential_energy0}) reaching $a=0$ which, in view of the number conservation law (\ref{charge_conservation}), imply density singularities.
-Likewise, the quantum-mechanical Hamiltonian of the problem has the form